 One of the UAS requirements is controlling the connectivity between UAV and UAV controller based on their association status.
 While the basic paring procedures between UAV and UAV controller may be performed using, e. g., on-site direct communication, their mutual association for UAS service needs to be authorized by the USS/UTM to enforce the permitted usage and related regulatory requirements.

 A UAV UE or a UAV controller UE may communicate with the USS/UTM to request authorization of its association with the corresponding party, using 3GPP or non3GPP communication.
 Further, it can be assumed that the authorization of association may be performed during the UAS registration of the UAV UE or a UAV controller UE, or using a separate procedure defined for the purpose.
+The details of the authorization of association and the UAS registration protocol is defined between a UAV UE and the USS/UTM in the application layer and is out of scope of 3GPP.

-The registration and association status of the peer UAV or UAV controller UE is used in determining initiation of PDU session establishment procedure at the UAV (controller) UE as well as authorizing the requested PDU session at the network.
+When a UAV UE is attached in the 3GPP network, the registration and association status of the peer UAV or UAV controller UE is used in determining initiation of PDU session establishment procedure at the UAV (controller) UE as well as authorizing the requested PDU session at the network.
 That is, if the UAV UE starts PDU session establishment procedure for communication with a paired UAV controller that is not yet registered or associated, the PDU session should not be allowed by the network.
 Otherwise, the resources for the network and the UE will be wasted.
 When the UAV or UAV controller is registered and authorized for the association by the UTM, the counter party and the 5G network needs to be informed appropriately.

-Editor's note: It is FFS whether the solution works for non-networked UAVs

 6.20.2 Functional Description

 In the solution, a UAV and a UAV controller UE performs UAS registration in the USS/UTM to get authorized for UAS service.
 The UAS registration procedure may be performed before UE's registration with the 3GPP network using a non3GPP networks connectivity.
-In the case, the UAV and the UAV controller are required to perform re-registration with the USS/UTM to notify the change of network connectivity when they complete initial registration in the 3GPP network.
+In the case, the UAV and the UAV controller are required to perform re-registration inform the USS/UTM of the change of network connectivity when they complete initial registration in the 3GPP network.

-Editor's note: It is FFS why such a re-registration is required and what is the relationship between the type of connectivity the UAV has with USS/UTM and the need to re-register.
+Editor’s Note: The procedure may need to be changed to align with the conclusion from discussion on UUAA procedure.

 The UAV and the UAV controller UE provide information on its desired counter party UEs to the USS/UTM during the UAS registration.